mahbubcsedu/interviewcoding/graph/hamiltonian_path.md

 If you'd like, I can demonstrate how to reduce Graph Valid Tree to a Hamiltonian Path problem, but it won't be practical for large graphs.
 Would you like that?

+## LeetCode 980: Unique Paths III
-Certainly! **LeetCode 980: Unique Paths III** is a problem that involves finding the number of unique paths that visit all non-obstacle cells in a grid exactly once, starting from a specific cell and ending at another specific cell.
+**LeetCode 980: Unique Paths III** is a problem that involves finding the number of unique paths that visit all non-obstacle cells in a grid exactly once, starting from a specific cell and ending at another specific cell.

 ---